-Academic advisors are available to provide guidance, support and encouragement to prospective, new and current students.
-The Advisement Center is located on the first floor of the Student Center.
-For more information call (405) 945-9150 or email: advisement@osuokc.edu.
+Academic advisors are available to provide guidance, support and encouragement to prospective and current students.
+The Advisement Center for new students is located on the first floor of the Student Center.
+Additionally, specialized advisors are located within each academic division for current students.
+For more information call (405) 945-9150, email advisement@osuokc.edu or visit us online at www.osuokc.edu/advisement.